So, you want a list of the best Chrome extensions for YouTube.

 1. Magic Actions for YouTube

 This is probably the closest to an all-in-one extension that’s easily one of the best for watching videos on YouTube.
+If you want everything in one go, this is it.

 It’s an extension that’s packed with features designed to make your experience a lot more comfortable, convenient, and awesome.
 It’s a pretty lightweight extension as well so it won’t slow down Chrome when you’re browsing the web.